fperks/xcom-mod-helper/README.md

 > XCOMModHelper -g EW -c EWConfig.xml
 ```

-This would patch the enemy within executable with the corresponding configuration file
+This would patch the enemy within executable with the enemy within configuration file.

-Example Enemy Within Config
+Enemy Within Config
 ---------------------------

 ```xml